 - the feeling of your knee locking or catching

-- the feeling that your knee is giving away or unable to support you
+- the feeling that your knee is giving way or unable to support you

 You may also experience a slipping or popping sensation, which is usually an indication that a piece of cartilage has become loose and is blocking the knee joint.

-You should contact your doctor if you experience any of these symptoms and they persist for more than a few days or occur after your knee has been injured.
-If your knee locks and you are unable to bend your knee after straightening it, you should call your doctor.
+Contact your doctor if you experience any of these symptoms and they persist for more than a few days or occur after your knee has been injured.
+Call your doctor immediately if your knee locks and you’re unable to bend your knee after straightening it.

-Imaging tests may be ordered to confirm a meniscal tear.
+Imaging tests may be ordered to confirm a tear of the meniscus.
 These include:

-- Magnetic Resonance Imaging (MRI): This machine will use a magnetic field to take multiple images of your knee.
-It will be able to take pictures of cartilage and ligaments to determine if there is a meniscus tear.
+An MRI uses a magnetic field to take multiple images of your knee.
+An MRI will be able to take pictures of cartilage and ligaments to determine if there’s a meniscus tear.

-- Ultrasound: Ultrasound uses sound waves to take images inside the body; this will determine if you have any loose cartilage that may be getting caught in your knee.
+An ultrasound uses sound waves to take images inside the body.
+This will determine if you have any loose cartilage that may be getting caught in your knee.

-Initially, you should treat the knee injury with at-home techniques including R.I.C.E:
+Initially, you should treat the knee injury with conservative techniques that include rest, ice, compression, and elevation, or the RICE method:

 - Rest your knee.
 Use crutches to avoid any weight bearing on the joint.
 Avoid any activities that worsen your knee pain.